 Below you will find the relevant legal provisions from the Benelux Convention on Intellectual Property (BCIP) regarding refusals on absolute grounds.

-Article 2.11, paragraph 1, sub b, BCIP states that signs that are devoid of any distinctive character must be refused.
-The motivation for this has to do with the essential function of a trademark and the public interest associated with it.
-In other words, the consumer or end user must be able to identify the origin of the goods or services to which the trademark refers such that he can distinguish them without any risk of confusion from goods or services which have another origin.
+Article 2.2bis(1)(b) BCIP states that signs that are devoid of any distinctive character must be refused.
+The rationale of this ground lies in the fundamental purpose of a trademark and the associated public interest.
+The purpose is to ensure that the origin of the goods or services to which the trademark refers can be reliably identified by the consumer or end user, such that he or she can distinguish them with ease from goods or services of a different origin.

-Article 2.11, paragraph 1, sub b, BCIP is an ‘umbrella provision’.
-Signs that must be refused by virtue of the criteria of article 2.11, paragraphs 1, sub c and sub d, also fall under the criterion of article 2.11, paragraph 1, sub b.
-Descriptive (c) and customary (d) designations lack distinctive character by definition.
-However, the opposite is not always the case: even if a sign is not descriptive or does not constitute a customary designation, it does not necessarily follow at all that it possesses distinctive character.
-Thus article 2.11, paragraph 1, sub b, also constitutes an independent ground for refusal.
+Article 2.2bis(1)(b) BCIP is an ‘umbrella provision’.
+Signs that must be refused pursuant to the criteria of article 2.2bis(1)(c and d) also fall under the criterion of article 2.2bis(1)(b).
+By definition, descriptive (c) and customary (d) designations lack distinctive character.
+However, the opposite is not always true: it is certainly not the case that a sign which is not descriptive nor constitutes a customary designation necessarily possesses distinctive character.
+Thus, article 2.2bis(1)(b) also constitutes a ground for refusal in and of itself.

-Article 2.11, paragraph 1, sub c, BCIP sets out the ground for refusal of descriptive signs.
-BOIP must refuse applications for trademarks that consist exclusively of signs or designations that may serve to designate characteristics of the goods or services indicated in the application.
+Article 2.2bis(1)(c) BCIP provides for the refusal of descriptive signs.
+BOIP must refuse applications for trademarks that consist exclusively of signs or designations which may serve to designate characteristics of the goods or services designated in the application.

-Thus it is essential to assess whether a sign, or part thereof, may serve to designate characteristics of the goods and services in question, without necessarily considering whether (1) there are synonyms for the designation, (2) the sign only describes less essential, or commercially less essential, characteristics of the goods or services, (3) there are more usual designations or ones that are more immediately descriptive, or (4) the sign may also have other meanings.
-Furthermore, the assessment must also look to the future: BOIP must consider whether the filed designation could in the future be descriptive of the goods or services concerned.
+It therefore must be assessed whether a sign, or part thereof, may serve to designate characteristics of the goods and services in question, without necessarily considering whether (1) there are synonyms for the designation, (2) the sign only describes less essential, or commercially less essential, characteristics of the goods or services, (3) there are more usual designations or ones that are more immediately descriptive, or (4) the sign may also have other meanings.
+Furthermore, the assessment must look to the future: BOIP must consider whether the filed designation could in the future be descriptive of the goods or services concerned.

 1. Morality and public policy

-BOIP must refuse applications that are contrary to accepted principles of morality or to public policy, for instance offensive, racist or sexist signs.
+BOIP must refuse to register a sign that is contrary to accepted principles of public order or morality, for instance offensive, racist or sexist signs.

 2. Article 6ter of the Paris Convention

-Article 6ter of the Paris Convention refers to flags, armorial bearings and other official emblems belonging to states or international organisations.
-A trademark that incorporates this kind of sign may only be entered in the Benelux register with the consent of the state or organisation in question.
+Article 6ter of the Paris Convention refers to flags, armorial bearings and other official emblems of states or international organisations.
+A trademark that incorporates such signs may only be entered in the Benelux register with the consent of the state or organisation in question.
 In practice, this ground is mostly applied to applications for trademarks that include the flag of the European Union, or parts thereof.

-If a sign containing indications of goods or services, or their characteristics, is filed for other goods or services in respect of which use of the sign is liable to deceive the public, the trademark will be refused in whole or part.
+If a sign comprising indications concerning certain goods or services, or their characteristics, is filed for other goods or services and so may mislead the public, the trademark will be refused in whole or in part.